angular/angular/aio/content/guide/router.md

   #### `<base href>`

-  This guide works with a CLI-generated Angular app.
+  This guide works with a CLI-generated Angular application.
   If you are working manually, make sure that you have `<base href="/">` in the `<head>` of your index.html file.
   This assumes that the `app` folder is the application root, and uses `"/"`.